 Sometimes it is great to just stick with what you know and love, and you will find plenty of classic student staples in Manchester.
 Nando’s, Frankie and Benny’s, McDonald’s, KFC – take your pick!
 Many of the big-name eateries offer student discounts.

 If you are in the mood to treat yourself, or even better, someone else is paying, Manchester is the place to be for fine dining.
-Chefs Aiden Byrne and Simon Rogan offer up a Michelin-starred experience at Manchester House and The French at The Midland.
+Chef Adam Reid heads up The French at The Midland, which has been awarded 4AA rosettes.
+If you want Michelin Star dining, don't miss Mana in Ancoats.
 Not to be outdone, Jamie Oliver is the face of Jamie’s Italian, and James Martin Manchester is also a popular haunt.

 The streets of Manchester are often lined with carts and pop-up food stalls, many of which are spotted together when it’s time for a food festival or one of the city’s regular markets.
 Albert Square is home to a number of gatherings of food stalls, and is a key part of Manchester’s Christmas markets.
 Elsewhere, Arndale Food Market is a good option for year-round local produce that satisfies the taste buds.